Andy-K-Xu/CC-Gen/README.md

 ## ✅ **Done:**
 - Companies that use 16 digit cards.

-- Attaching random name to card.
+- Attaching random name to cards.

-- Attaching random exp date to card
+- Attaching random exp date to cards.

 ## 👀 **Things to Do:**
-- Leading Zeros
+- Leading Zeros.

-- Loops
+- Loops.

-- Attaching random CVC to card
+- Attaching random CVC to cards.

-- Storing card info to notepad
+- Storing card info to notepad.

 ### ❗ **Disclaimer**